 It’s not always as simple as working out ROI, though.
 Whilst some business expenditure will have a direct impact on income generation, lots of your expenditure will deliver value in other ways.
 This might indirectly generate a financial return – but working out its cost-effectiveness requires a more nuanced and subjective analysis.
 For example, paying for something that saves time or negates the need to outsource or recruit.

 Ultimately, you as the business owner will have a good idea of whether your expenditure is cost-effective.
 But, regularly reviewing and analysing your costs as objectively as possible is good business practice.
+A great way to regularly monitor cost-effectiveness, is to download a budget tracker app.

 Common business expenditure